artistio/utilities/README.md

 Notes:
 1. The database name, username and password will be created randomly
 2. These credentials are available in file `env.db` after script completion

+## installcomposer.sh

+Script to install composer.

+Steps:
+1. Run script `installcomposer.sh`

+Notes:
+1. Composer will be installed in current working directory